top of page

 You're about to...

-step up to the microphone - maybe it’s on a stage, in a courtroom, in a classroom - you can feel the butterflies in your stomach, the shaking in your limbs, the sweat in your armpits and the dryness in your mouth.
-You’re trying to hold it together, but the thought swirl floods your mind just before it goes blank.
+step up to the microphone.
+Maybe it’s on a stage, in a courtroom, or in a classroom.
+You can feel the butterflies in your stomach.
+Your limbs shake.
+Your armpits are sweaty.
+Your mouth feels like cotton.
+You’re trying to hold it together, but the panic takes over as your mind goes blank.

 Or maybe...